essif-lab/framework/docs/essifLab-fw-bus-arch.md

 import useBaseUrl from '@docusaurus/useBaseUrl'

 :::info Editor's note
-*This section is work in progress.*
+*This page needs to be revised/updated.*
 :::

 ## 1. Purpose